(Pea Ridge, Arkansas, March 13, 1896 – Kelly Field, Texas, February 1, 1920)1

 On November 3, 1917, most of the detachment, including Kindley, went to Grantham in Lincolnshire to attend gunnery school at Harrowby Camp and to wait for places at training squadrons.
 Kindley would later remark that “We had a very thorough machine-gun course in the United States.
 We had a thorough machine-gun course at Oxford, and then took another machine-gun course at Grantham.”21

-After about two weeks of this, openings for flying training came available for fifty cadets, Kindley among them.
-On November 19, 1917, he and nine others set out for Northolt, on the northwest outskirts of London.22 Another of the cadets assigned to Northolt, Parr Hooper, reported that “Everybody here are officers except the mechanics.
+Perhaps well away from the rather boisterous group going to Thetford, Kindley set out with nine others on November 9, 1917, for Northolt, on the northwest outskirts of London.22 Another of the men assigned to Northolt, Parr Hooper, reported that “Everybody here are officers except the mechanics.
 There are about 150 men training, 2 elementary squadrons and one advanced.
 We 10 Americans (5 in the 2nd squadron and 5 in the 4th squadron) are ranked as cadets but are treated as officers.”23 Kindley was assigned to No. 4 Training Squadron.24

 The plane flown by pilot trainees at Northolt was the ubiquitous Maurice Farman S. 11 Shorthorn or “Rumpty,” and when there was “good calm weather flying goes on all day from sunrise to sunset with time out for the instructor to eat and have tea.”
 In the frequent bad weather, the men put in time at “at wireless, machine gun, bombs, Art.
 Obs. [artillery observation] classes.”25 Around the first week of December, the men had enough hours to start flying solo: Conrad Henry Matthiessen soloed on December 3, Hooper on December 4, and Kindley, after some bumpy dual flying, on December 8, 1917.26 After just a month at Northolt and about eight hours total flying time, Kindley was posted to No. 40 Reserve [Training] Squadron at Croydon on London’s southern outskirts.
 There he began flying the next-stage trainer, the Avro.
 Passages from a letter he wrote from Croydon on January 28, 1918, to his cousin Ed Kindley indicate he was from the first an intrepid flyer: